 - Store in a sealed container or the refrigerator.

-- 2 tablespoons of coconut oil (or vegetable shortening)
+- 2 tablespoons coconut oil or try vegetable shortening

 - Place all the ingredients in a saucepan and bring to a steady, low boil.